cn0047/stash/ed/d/mq.nats/README.md

 Durable consumer persists state, so it can resume processing even after restart.
 Storage options: file-based, memory-based.
 Headers - used for: de-duplication, auto-purging, metadata from republished messages, etc.

-Leaf Node extends existing NATS system, optionally bridging both operator and security domains.
-Leaf Node transparently routes messages from local clients to one or more remote NATS system(s) and vice versa.

 Subjects: